 Now before I start, I just do not really want to get your hopes up.
-Frankfurt is NOT cheap in any way.
-It is considered to be one of the typical consultants city where people take the train everyday to work here, but not live here.
+Frankfurt is NOT cheap in any way and finding cheap eats around here is just close to impossible.
+It is considered to be one of the typical consultant’s cities where people take the train every day to work here, but not live here.

 There is a certain standard maintained in this city, and restaurants tend to be quite nice, clean and expensive.
 Eating out is some sort of fashion here – as a lot of people, from what I have seen from the local lunch eateries, tend to eat out.

-Lunch time during the week is almost always overcrowded in the central area (so basically, Alte Oper, Westend, Bockenheimer, Hauptwache, Hauptbahnhof and whatever is in the vicinity).
+Lunchtime during the week is almost always overcrowded in the central area (so basically, Alte Oper, Westend, Bockenheimer, Hauptwache, Hauptbahnhof and whatever is in the vicinity).
 During dinner time, you can get a table, unless it is Friday or Saturday.
-Sunday is a church day in Germany – and almost nothing is open except the fast food chains and the toristy restaurants.
+Sunday is a church day in Germany – and almost nothing is open except the fast-food chains and the touristy restaurants.

 What to try

 Before I start, there are three main things that you need to try in Frankfurt, except the frankfurter sausage: apfelwein, Grüne Soße and Handkäse.

 This is a sort of cider, a little tart but typical of the region.
 Now a lot of Germans drink beer, but the later is not so great in Frankfurt.
 Unlike Bavaria or the hipster selections of Berlin, here you do not get much, but you get apfelwein plenty.
 Do not get me wrong, Germany is a beer place, wherever you go there is plenty of beer and plenty of selection.
 So if you were an outsider like me, you would be amazed – but once you talk to people that have spent some time here – they will put you down easily.